pkyad/libreERP-cli/README.md

     $ git config --global user.name "John Doe"
     $ git config --global user.email johndoe@example.com

-There is no need of setting some alias for git commands but it can save few seconds each time if you can simple use ` $ git st ` instead of ` $ git status ` and similarly for other common commands.
+There is no need of setting some alias for git commands but it can save few seconds each time if you can simply use ` $ git st ` instead of ` $ git status ` and similarly for other common commands.
 Here is how you setup alias for commands

     $ git config --global alias.co checkout